lbrito1/android-analytics/README.md

   </script>
 ```

-15. Test if everything is working by hitting your monitored website from outside your network (e.g. with [Pingdom](https://tools.pingdom.com/)) and looking at the logs (`tail -f log/nginx.access.log`).
-If the request appears in the log, proceed to manually run the compiler job (`./bin/compile_logs.sh`), and finally check if the record is in Postgres (run `./bin/db.rb` to get a REPL database session, then write `puts Hits.last` to see the latest row).
+In your desktop (must be in the same network as your phone):
+Access your monitored website from outside your network (e.g. with [Pingdom](https://tools.pingdom.com/)) and run `tail -f log/nginx.access.log` on your phone.

+If the request appears in the log, then nginx is working.
+Next step is manually running the compiler job (`./bin/compile_logs.sh`); you should then have that same request now in the DB.
+Go to `http://<your-phones-local-ip>:3000` and you should see that request in the dashboard! 🎉

 ### Optionals